NickP599/HelixJumpClone-/README.md

 ## How to Run
 1. Clone this repository to your local machine.
-2. Open the project in Unity (version X.X.X or later).
+2. Open the project in Unity (version 6000 or later).
 3. Press the "Play" button in the Unity editor to run the scene.

-*(If specific scenes or assets need to be loaded, mention them here.)*

-## Additional Notes
-- This project is created for educational purposes and does not include all features of the original *Helix Jump* game.
-- Feel free to explore the code and experiment with the mechanics on your own!

----

-### Optional: Add a screenshot or GIF
-To make the README more engaging, consider adding a screenshot or a short GIF showcasing the project in action.
-Upload the image to the repository and include it here.